immich-app/immich/mobile/openapi/doc/AssetApi.md

-Get all AssetEntity belong to the user
+Get all AssetEntity belonging to the user

 ### Example
 ```dart